XAmi101/complete-javascript-course/README.md

-# Course Material and FAQ for my Complete JavaScript Course
+# Course Material and FAQ for my Complete JavaScript Course( old ver. pre 2020 course)

-This repo contains starter files and the finished project files for all the projects contained in the course.
+This repo contains starter files and the finished project files for all the projects (contained in the course.

 Plus, I made all the [course slides available for download](slides-students-C03.pdf), to make it easier to follow along the conceptual videos.